 My Primary did tests and ultrasounds to diagnose my liver results and told me it is likely to be NASH, a non-alcoholic steatohepatitis or fatty liver.
 Treatment for now is daily dose of 800 iu of Vitamin E. It seems to be working.

-I realise that as I age, there are more conditions or symptoms we can run in to.
+I realize that as I age, there are more conditions or symptoms we can run in to.
 With cancer involved, you tend to worry about each and if it is affected by other conditions.
 Hard to figure out, but I believe that if I can eat and exercise healthy, I have a better shot at fighting off as many as I can.

 I am still guiding our USToo Support group each month and see the hope that some of the new members have hearing about everyone's cancer story.
 Our biggest concern is that there are fewer newly diagnosed men showing up.
 It actually may be a result of the advances in diagnosis to treatment choice being more defined.
 Radiation, Surgery or watchful waiting.
 The doctors have more confidence in the long term results, so patients are able to choose and get treated.
 We care about the emotional and longer term impact PCa has on the patient and family.
 And the surprise when recurrence happens.
 It's just like YANANOW is here to help us all by sharing and informing.